Coping with grief at Christmas

 - Offer space to talk – Asking about the loved one who has passed away won’t be reminding your friend that they’re gone (they already know), but you will create a safe space for them to reminisce and talk about them it they want to.

-- Offer support in a tangible way – whether that’s taking them out for lunch, helping with childcare duties or cooking them a meal.
+- Offer support in a tangible way – whether that’s helping with childcare duties or cooking them a meal (if possible at the moment).
 Don’t expect that a grieving person will know what they need, so just offer anyway.